Tristan and Iseult: Courtly branch

 The earliest representation of what scholars name the "courtly" branch of the Tristan legend is in the work of Thomas of Britain, dating from 1173.
+Thomas claims he heard Tristan stories from different Breton storytellers, in particular a certain Bréri, a Welsh poet, and used them to write a novel to which he claims to give unity.
 Unfortunately, only ten fragments of his Tristan poem survived, compiled from six manuscripts.
 Of these six manuscripts, the ones in Turin and Strasbourg are now lost, leaving two in Oxford, one in Cambridge, and one in Carlisle.
 In his text, Thomas names another trouvère who also sang of Tristan, though no manuscripts of this earlier version have been discovered.
 There is also a passage describing Iseult writing a short lai out of grief.
 This information sheds light on the development of an unrelated legend concerning the death of a prominent troubadour and the composition of lais by noblewomen of the 12th century.

 The essential text for knowledge of the courtly branch of the Tristan legend is the abridged translation of Thomas made by Brother Robert at the request of King Haakon Haakonson of Norway in 1227.
 King Haakon had wanted to promote Angevin-Norman culture at his court, so he commissioned the translation of several French Arthurian works.
 The Nordic version presents a complete, direct narrative of the events in Thomas' Tristan with the omission of his numerous interpretive diversions.
 It is the only complete representative of the courtly branch in its formative period.

 Chronologically preceding the work of Brother Robert is the Tristan and Isolt of Gottfried von Strassburg, written circa 1211–1215.
 The poem was Gottfried's only known work and was left incomplete due to his death, with the retelling reaching halfway through the main plot.
 Authors such as Heinrich von Freiberg and Ulrich von Türheim completed the poem at a later time, but with the common branch of the legend as the source.